Dr Sally Moore

 Training, qualifications & experience

-As a Registered Counselling Psychologist, Cognitive Behavioural Therapist & Interpersonal Therapist I have completed extensive and rigorous training in psychological counselling and therapy.
-I am a member of the British Psychological Society and have nearly 20 years of clinical experience working with adults and children with a wide range of issues.
+As a Registered Counselling Psychologist, Cognitive Behavioural Therapist & Interpersonal Therapist, I have completed extensive and rigorous training in psychological counselling and therapy.

 I have nearly 20 years of broad experience of working therapeutically with of a wide variety of people of all ages.
 I have gained clinical experience through work within primary care, secondary care and CAMHS within the NHS and within the private and charitable sectors.